ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 # Procedure part
 ## Procedure

-A **procedure** is a strategy, thinkprocess to solve a problem.
-First a strategy gets designed on paper using a certain method.
-Next the strategy will be translated to a software buildblock which we call the procedure element.
+A **procedure** is a strategy, think process to solve a problem.
+First, a strategy gets designed on paper using a certain method.
+Next the strategy will be translated to a software building block which we call the procedure element.

 The designing of a strategy can be done with the following methods:
   - By designing a GRAFCET drawing
   - By designing a flowchart drawing
   - By determining the needed mathematical formulas
-  - By drawing of an Operationscheme
+  - By drawing of an operation scheme
   - By selecting a controller and determining the corresponding parameters in the shape of a table

 ## Procedure element

 A **procedure element** is the software translation(programming) of a procedure.
-A procedure drawing, scheme or table need to be present for each procedure element.
-Some of these procedure elements are commonly used in machines/installations this causes them to preferably be included into a software library.
+A procedure drawing, scheme or table needs to be present for each procedure element.
+Some of these procedure elements are commonly used in machines/installations.
+This causes them to preferably be included into a software library.
 Other procedure elements get delivered by the producer of the processing unit:
 - Start-stop procedure (software library) = To start and stop actuators, machines/installations in the correct way
 - Reset procedure (software library) = To create a reset signal in the correct way
-- Twopoint controller (software library) = Controlling a digital sensor using an on-off controller with the help of an analog sensor
+- Two-point controller (software library) = Controlling a digital sensor using an on-off controller with the help of an analog sensor
 - PID-controller (software catalog Siemens) = To control an analog output

-Preferably procedure elements get programmed in "Function buildblocks", the TAG-naming gets expanded with the letters PE.
+Procedure elements get preferably programmed in "Function building blocks", the TAG-naming gets expanded with the letters PE.

 | Examples | Description |
 | :---: | :---: |